Dual exhibitions lift veil on Nazi-era art hoard

 Cezanne behind a cupboard

-And last week, the German Lost Art Foundation said it had identified a painting by Thomas Couture as belonging to French Jewish politician and resistance leader Georges Mandel.
+And last week, authorities said they had identified a painting by Thomas Couture as belonging to French Jewish politician and resistance leader Georges Mandel.

 Other families have also tried to lay claims to works.